Allah Abad, Rahim Yar Khan

-Allah Abad is a town and Union Council in Punjab, Pakistan.
-It is located in Tehsil Liaqatpur, in the district of Rahim Yar Khan.
+Allah Abad is a town and Union Council in Punjab, province of Pakistan.
+It is located in Liaqatpur Tehsil, in the district of Rahim Yar Khan.

 History

 Allah Abad is one of the oldest towns in Bahawalpur.
 When it was a princely state, Allah Abad was used as a second unofficial capital after Dera Nawab.
 Now, this town is a union council of Liaquatpur.
 It has one of the most popular school in Rahimyarkhan District, namely, Allah Abad Government Secondary High School.
 The town also houses a Girls High School and three to four government-run primary schools, reflecting its longstanding commitment to public education.
 Key public infrastructure includes a historic Eid Prayer Ground, government hospital, WAPDA Colony, Water SDO offices, and a Government Rest House.
 However, the current condition of both the WAPDA Colony and the Government Rest House is reported to be very poor, indicating a need for maintenance and administrative attention.

 Allah Abad is also home to several historic structures that reflect its rich cultural past.
 Among them is the Dharamshala—a traditional Hindu wedding place—which stands as a remnant of the Hindu era, symbolizing the town’s pluralistic heritage before the partition of British India.